d1g1talweb/Tautulli_Active_Streams/README.md

   * Enter your **Tautulli details (URL, API Key)**,
   * Set the Session Sensor Count and Refresh Interval.
   * Option to use Image Proxy service.
+  * Option to use IP Geolocation?
   * Option to use Advanced Attributes.
   * Option to enable Statistics Service.
-     * if enabled this will give you an option to enable Geo Location for Users.

 ---